DoubleCouponDay/TextToSpeechMod/README.md

-TEXT TO SPEECH MOD FOR SPACE ENGINEERS
+TEXT TO SPEECH MOD FOR SPACE ENGINEERS.

 The algorithm class "Pronunciation" takes your input sentence as an array of characters and returns its phoneme as a string.